aws-samples/sample-logistics-agent-agentcore-runtime/README.md

 This project is deployed in two parts using Infrastructure as Code (IaC):

-**Part 1: Base infrastructure deployment with AWS CloudFormation**
+**Phase 1: Base infrastructure deployment with AWS CloudFormation**

 CloudFormation templates (YAML files) are used to deploy the foundational infrastructure:
 - Amazon VPC with public and private subnets
-- Internet Gateway
+- Internet Gateway for internet access
 - NAT Gateway for internet access
-- Amazon VPC Endpoints
 - Amazon RDS database
 - Security groups and route tables
+- AWS Secrets Manager secrets for database credentials
+- AWS Systems Manager Parameter Store parameters for RDS connection details
+- Amazon VPC Endpoints for AWS Secrets Manager, Amazon Bedrock AgentCore Runtime, Amazon CloudWatch Logs, and AWS Systems Manager

+**Phase 2: Database seed helper infrastructure deployment with AWS CloudFormation**

+CloudFormation templates (YAML files) are used to deploy the infrastructure needed to seed the database:

 - Amazon EC2 instance to assist with database setup
+- Amazon S3 bucket for file upload
+- Security groups
+- IAM Role for permissions

-**Part 2: AgentCore Runtime with AWS CDK**
+**Phase 3: Amazon Bedrock AgentCore Runtime with AWS CDK**

 AWS Cloud Development Kit (CDK) is then used to deploy the agent to Amazon Bedrock AgentCore Runtime:
 - Amazon Bedrock AgentCore Runtime